mapbender/mapbender-documentation/en/functions/basic/layertree.rst

 The last step is the configuration of the **Layertree**.
 The instances specified in the map element can be defined in more detail with the Layertree.
 If a predefined application has been copied, the Layertree should work now.
 If the element is newly created, it can already be used with the default settings without necessary further adjustments.
-For a better understanding of the functions and their usage we now edit the Layertree-element in the content.
+For a better understanding of the functions and their usage, we now edit the Layertree-element in the content.

 .. figure:: ../../../figures/layertree/layertree_configuration_1_en.png
            :scale: 80